Leana Wen, M.D., M.Sc., FAAEM

 When Dr. Wen was a medical student, her mother was diagnosed with metastatic breast cancer.
 As she helped her mother navigate the medical system, she experienced firsthand the disconnect between what patients need and what the healthcare system provides.
 She has since devoted her career to transforming the healthcare system through patient and provider education, consumer advocacy, and public policy reform.
 An immigrant who grew up in Compton and East Los Angeles, she is also passionately devoted to reducing disparities through public health leadership in community-based interventions.

-Today, Dr. Wen is a practicing attending physician and Director of Patient-Centered Care in the Department of Emergency Medicine at George Washington University.
-An Assistant Professor of Emergency Medicine in the School of Medicine and of Health Policy at the Milken Institute School of Public Health, she co-directs GW’s Residency Fellowship in Health Policy, co-leads a new national collaboration on health policy and social mission with Kaiser Permanente, and serves as founding director of Who’s My Doctor, a campaign calling for radical transparency in medicine.
+Most recently, Dr. Wen has been an attending physician and Director of Patient-Centered Care in the Department of Emergency Medicine at George Washington University.
+A professor of Emergency Medicine at the School of Medicine and of Health Policy at the Milken Institute School of Public Health, she co-directed GW’s Residency Fellowship in Health Policy, co-led a new national collaboration on health policy and social mission with Kaiser Permanente, and served as founding director of Who’s My Doctor, a campaign calling for radical transparency in medicine.